pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
 > TiKV API V2 is still an experimental feature.
-It is not recommended to use it production environments.
+It is not recommended to use it in production environments.

 + The storage format and interface version used by TiKV when TiKV serves as the raw key-value store.
 + Value options: